zephyrproject-rtos/zephyr/boards/silabs/starter_kits/slstk3701a/doc/index.rst

 Flashing an application to SLSTK3701A
 -------------------------------------

-The sample application :ref:`hello_world` is used for this example.
+The sample application :zephyr:code-sample:`hello_world` is used for this example.
 Build the Zephyr kernel and application:

 .. zephyr-app-commands::